 - 1 tablespoon oil

-- 200 to 250 grams paneer (cottage cheese) – cut in cubes or squares
+- 200 to 250 grams Paneer (cottage cheese) – cut in cubes or squares

-- 1 cup tightly packed fresh methi leaves (fenugreek leaves) – about 40 grams methi leaves Or 2 tablespoon kasuri methi (dry fenugreek leaves)
+- 1 cup tightly packed fresh methi leaves (fenugreek leaves) – about 40 grams methi leaves or 2 tablespoon kasuri methi (dry fenugreek leaves)

-- ¼ teaspoon turmeric powder (haldi)
+- ¼ teaspoon turmeric powder

 - ½ teaspoon kashmiri red chili powder

-- ½ teaspoon garam masala powder
+- ½ teaspoon Garam Masala

 - ¾ to 1 cup water – i added 1 cup water